-Day 6 | Beaune – Lyon
+Day 5 | Beaune – Lyon

 Afternoon at Fourvière Hill

-Day 7 | Lyon – Avignon
+Day 6 | Lyon – Avignon

-This charming historical city on the South bank of the Rhône River was home of seven popes and the Papal Palace, where they lived, is a jewel of civil gothic architecture and listed as Unesco World Heritage site.
+The next stop of this drive from Paris to Nice is Avignon, the first destination in Provence.
+This charming historic city on the South Bank of the Rhône River was home to seven popes.
+The Papal Palace, where they lived, is a jewel of civil Gothic architecture and is listed as a UNESCO World Heritage site.

-If you are looking for a special treat, check out Hotel Cloitre Saint Louis Avignon.
-This hotel is located in a beautiful 16th-century construction with original arches and vaulted ceilings, which is surrounded by a beautiful garden and an outdoor swimming pool.
+For your night in Avignon, book at Hotel Cloitre Saint Louis Avignon.
+This hotel is located in a beautiful 16th-century building with original arches and vaulted ceilings surrounded by a beautiful garden and an outdoor swimming pool.

-Day 8 | Avignon – Marseille
+Day 7 | Avignon – Marseille

-Marseille is the capital of the region Provence-Alpes-Côte d’Azur (PACA for friends) and a famous port city.
-It’s quite different from Avignon and Nice, both also in PACA, and a very interesting city to explore.
+Marseille is the capital of the region Provence-Alpes-Côte d’Azur (PACA between friends) and a famous port city.
+It’s quite different from Avignon and Nice, both in PACA, and an exciting city to explore.

 You can also decide to wander around the picturesque port of Marseille and then take a catamaran cruise with lunch to explore the wonderful Calanques of Marseille – Cassis.
 The catamaran stops at spectacular coves for a swim and snorkel.

-Days 9 and 10 | Marseille – Nice
+Days 8 and 9 | Marseille – Nice